 The Vestry is the body within a congregation that, with the clergy, leads the parish.
-Grace’s Vestry meets monthly, on the fourth Tuesday at 7:00 pm, usually in the St. Hilda Room (2nd floor of the Parish House).
+Grace’s Vestry meets monthly, on the third Tuesday at 7:00 pm, currently online.
 In addition the Vestry periodically schedules additional and/or special meetings as needed.
 ALL Vestry meetings are open to members of the Congregation.
 The schedule for Vestry meetings is at this link.

 Jon has been a member of Grace since 1982, and has served as a deacon at Grace since 2004.
-His main work at Grace is to encourage and enable the people of Grace to help the needy, whether inside the parish, or in our neighborhoods, our region, our nation, or the world.
+His main work at Grace is to encourage and enable the people of Grace to help those in need, whether inside the parish, or in our neighborhoods, our region, our nation, or the world.

 Jon serves as a volunteer in the church.
-Outside the church, he is a Senior Software Developer at the Railroad Retirement Board in Chicago.
+Outside the church, he was a Senior Software Developer at the Railroad Retirement Board in Chicago.
 (If you're having trouble falling asleep, ask him to explain the intricacies of unemployment benefits for railroad workers.)
-He has worked there for over 30 years, and has occupied cubicles within a 50 foot radius on the same floor since 1988.
+He worked there for over 30 years, and occupied cubicles within a 50 foot radius on the same floor after 1988.

 Jon is married to Marion.
-They have two adult children, Martha and Peter, who both live in Chicago.
+They have two adult children, Martha and Peter, who both live in the Chicago area.